What is the Right Length of Time for Drug Rehab?

 Timelines for Inpatient vs Outpatient Drug Rehab

-Those who come for inpatient treatment usually stay a month at minimum, with those dealing with dual diagnosis or severe addictions staying for longer.
+Those who come for inpatient treatment usually stay a month at minimum, with those dealing with a dual diagnosis or severe addictions staying for longer.
 An outpatient program is usually provided over a longer span of time, but is less intensive overall, with more flexibility so you can continue working or taking care of other life obligations.

-TruPath’s Top Rated Drug Rehab
+TruPath’s Top-Rated Drug Rehab

 TruPath is a nationwide network of addiction treatment centers offering a continuum of care that leads from detox through inpatient and outpatient drug and alcohol addiction treatments.
 We not only provide evidence-based treatments to heal the underlying causes of addiction and provide relapse prevention and recovery strategies, but we also offer holistic treatments, dual diagnosis for co-occurring mental health disorders, and a variety of other recovery opportunities in short- and long-term rehab.